 • Explain your concerns as succinctly as possible.
 Keep it focussed.

-• Assume your written submission has been made available to the panel members - you do not need to repeat it.
-Better to focus on the main points, and anything new you wish to add or point out.
+• Assume your written submission has been made available to the panel members - you do not need to and should not, repeat it.
+Instead, focus on the main points, and anything new you wish to add or point out.

 • Do not repeat evidence given by other community members - if you agree with what they’ve said, just say so.